opf/openproject/docs/getting-started/projects/README.md

 Projects and subprojects are displayed according to their hierarchy in the drop-down menu.

 <div class="glossary">
-**Subproject** is definded as a child project of another project.
+**Subproject** is defined as a child project of another project.
 Subprojects can be used to display a hierarchy of projects.
 Several filter options (e.g. in work package list and timeline) can be applied only to the current project and its subprojects.
 </div>

 ![project hierarchy](1572877762016.png)